UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 "selling for half price, then destroy"
 Sell-slots should:
 "Reduce item price by half, earn money equal to price of item, then destroy"

+- Dirt-slot scaling:
+When we scale a dirt-slot for variation, it also affects the slot-visuals.
+Fix this!
+Honestly it's probably best to just

 - Glass slot QOL changes: